Suicide Estate

 Suicide Estate or Suicide Estate Antibiotic Armageddon is an EP by JK Flesh, a moniker of English musician Justin Broadrick, and was originally released on February 27, 2016 through Hospital Productions as a cassette.
-Since then, the EP has been rereleased numerous times in different formats, ultimately culminating in a widespread digital release in February 2017, and a double LP in November 2017.
+The EP has been rereleased numerous times in different formats, culminating in a widespread digital release in February 2017, and a double LP in November 2017.
 Each edition features a different tracklist.

 Release history

-Originally, Suicide Estate was released on February 27, 2016 as a single 4-track cassette on Dominick Fernow's record label, Hospital Productions.
-This version was limited to just 44 copies.
+Suicide Estate was originally released on February 27, 2016 as a single 4-track cassette on Dominick Fernow's record label, Hospital Productions.
+This version was limited to 44 copies.
 A double cassette version with new artwork was released on the same record label in April 2016.
 This version was limited to 66 copies.

-On February 20, 2017, nearly a year after the EP's original release, a revised version of the EP known as Suicide Estate Antibiotic Armaggeddon was released digitally through Justin Broadrick's own record label, Avalanche Recordings.
+On February 20, 2017, nearly a year after the EP's original release, a revised version known as Suicide Estate Antibiotic Armaggeddon was released digitally through Justin Broadrick's own record label, Avalanche Recordings.
 This edition was remastered and includes three new or remixed tracks.
-On November 1, 2017, yet another version of the EP was released again under the title Suicide Estate and again through Hospital Productions.
-This version came as a double LP, a blue double LP limited to 250 copies, and a CD.
-This version also features different artwork than the other releases.
+On November 1, 2017, another version of the EP was released again under the title Suicide Estate and again through Hospital Productions.
+This version is a double LP, a blue double LP limited to 250 copies, and a CD.
+It features different artwork than the other releases.